ConduitNetwork/docs/integration_guides/ITSM/ServiceNow.rst

 Instances pending a ServiceNow approval will show "Waiting for Approval" with the Requested Item number and Request number, ex: ``Waiting for Approval [RITM0010002 - REQ0010002]``.

 ServiceNow Approval requests are displayed in ``Operations -> Approvals``.
 Instances pending a ServiceNow approval must be Approved in ServiceNow for provisioning to initiate.
-Approval requests from a ServiceNow Approval Policy cannot be approved in Morpheus, only Internal Approvals.
+Approval requests from a ServiceNow Approval Policy cannot be approved in Conduit, only Internal Approvals.

-ServiceNow Approval requests are displayed in Morpheus under ``Operations -> Approvals``.
-Pending ServiceNow Approval requests can be cancelled in Morpheus by selecting the request and then selecting ``ACTIONS -> Cancel``.
+ServiceNow Approval requests are displayed in Conduit under ``Operations -> Approvals``.
+Pending ServiceNow Approval requests can be cancelled in Conduit by selecting the request and then selecting ``ACTIONS -> Cancel``.

-Once a pending ServiceNow Approval request is Approved in ServiceNow, the Instance(s) will begin to provision in Morpheus within 5 minutes of being approved in ServiceNow.
+Once a pending ServiceNow Approval request is Approved in ServiceNow, the Instance(s) will begin to provision in Conduit within 5 minutes of being approved in ServiceNow.

 ServiceNow Service Catalog Integration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following is a guide to installing the Morpheus ServiceNow application.
+The following is a guide to installing the Conduit ServiceNow application.

 ..
-IMPORTANT:: A valid SSL Certificate is required on the |morpheus| Appliance for the ServiceNow plugin to be able to communicate with the appliance.
+IMPORTANT:: A valid SSL Certificate is required on the |conduit| Appliance for the ServiceNow plugin to be able to communicate with the appliance.

 ServiceNow Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Install the Morpheus Application from the ServiceNow store
+Install the Conduit Application from the ServiceNow store
 #.
-Navigate to Morpheus Catalog -> Properties
+Navigate to Conduit Catalog -> Properties
 #.
 Set the following properties:

-   Morpheus Appliance Endpoint
+   Conduit Appliance Endpoint
-    The full url to your Morpheus appliance
+    The full url to your Conduit appliance
    Password
-    Password of the Morpheus Administrator
+    Password of the Conduit Administrator
    Username
-    Username of the Morpheus Administrator
+    Username of the Conduit Administrator

 #.
 Create a new User
 #.
 Assign the following roles to the user:

-   - x_moda_morpheus_ca.integration
+   - x_moda_conduit_ca.integration
    - catalog_admin
    - itil
    - rest_service